NationalSecurityAgency/datawave/query-microservices/docker/README.md

 ### Cache

-[Datawave Hazelcast Service v1.4](https://github.com/NationalSecurityAgency/datawave-hazelcast-service/releases/tag/service-1.6) is Datawave's customized Hazelcast In-Memory Data Grid.
+[Datawave Hazelcast Service v1.7-SNAPSHOT](https://github.com/NationalSecurityAgency/datawave-hazelcast-service/tree/feature/spring-boot-2.4) is Datawave's customized Hazelcast In-Memory Data Grid.

-You will need to build the docker image for this service on your local machine following the instructions in the config service README.
+You will need to build the docker image for this service on your local machine following the instructions in the hazelcast cache service README.

 ### Authorization

-[Datawave Authorization Service v1.9](https://github.com/NationalSecurityAgency/datawave-authorization-service/releases/tag/service-1.9) provides basic authorization for the Datawave microservices.
+[Datawave Authorization Service v1.11-SNAPSHOT](https://github.com/NationalSecurityAgency/datawave-authorization-service/tree/feature/spring-boot-2.4) provides basic authorization for the Datawave microservices.

-You will need to build the docker image for this service on your local machine following the instructions in the config service README.

-### Query State

-Datawave Query State Service v1.0-SNAPSHOT is a user-facing interface to the current query state stored in Hazelcast.

-This microservice is in development, and can be found in this repo.

-You will need to build the docker image for this service on your local machine following the instructions in the config service README.
+You will need to build the docker image for this service on your local machine following the instructions in the authorization service README.

 ### Audit

-[Datawave Audit Service v1.9](https://github.com/NationalSecurityAgency/datawave-audit-service/releases/tag/service-1.9) provides query audit capabilities for Datawave.
+[Datawave Audit Service v1.10-SNAPSHOT](https://github.com/NationalSecurityAgency/datawave-audit-service/tree/feature/spring-boot-2.4) provides query audit capabilities for Datawave.

+You will need to build the docker image for this service on your local machine following the instructions in the audit service README.

+### Metrics

+[Datawave Query Metric Service v1.3-SNAPSHOT](https://github.com/NationalSecurityAgency/datawave-query-metric-service/tree/feature/spring-boot-2.4) provides metrics caching, storage, and retrieval capabilities for Datawave.

-You will need to build the docker image for this service on your local machine following the instructions in the config service README.
+You will need to build the docker image for this service on your local machine following the instructions in the query metrics service README.

 ### Query